 Stock market today: Asian shares extend gains after China-driven rally

-NEW YORK (AP) — Asian shares pushed higher on Wednesday, again led by gains in China, after U.S. stocks climbed to more records in a quiet day of trading.
+A China-led rally faded Wednesday, leaving Asian shares mixed after a strong start that extended gains overnight on Wall Street.

-Chinese property developers surged after Beijing announced a flurry of measures aimed at reviving the housing market after a prolonged downturn.
+Chinese property developers surged after Beijing announced a flurry of measures the day before aimed at reviving the housing market after a prolonged downturn.
 That news also boosted prices for oil, copper and other commodities.

+However, the cheer brought on by news of a coordinated effort to rev up growth in the world’s second-largest economy appeared to dissipate as the day wore on.
+U.S. futures and oil prices also fell back.

 “Chinese policymakers are throwing everything they’ve got to fight off deflation and breathe life into growth.
 Will it work long-term?
 Who knows,” Stephen Innes of SPI Asset Management said in a commentary.